code-423n4/2022-06-illuminate/redeemer/README.md

 - [`ISense(d).redeem(o, m, amount);`](https://github.com/sense-finance/sense-v1/blob/3c4335f7fad5609b5c4afeab5a230759930f46da/pkg/core/src/Divider.sol#L305)
 Libraries: MarketPlace (internal), Safe (internal)

+# Safe.sol

+LOC: 58
+External Contracts: NA
+Libraries: NA

+This is a utility contract.
+It's primarily used for optimizing ERC20 functionality.

 ### Description

 This is a critical contract.
 It will be used by Illuminate admins and users to route owed debt back to users after their loans have matured.